 Based on the multi-modal consumption distribution, I define two measures to characterize manipulation of the underlying data.
-Benford's (1938) Law lays out an expected distribution for the first digit of a naturally occurring set of numbers.
+The first is based on Benford's (1938) Law, which lays out an expected distribution for the first digit of a naturally occurring set of numbers.
 I measure the normalized distance of the consumption distribution for each assembly-year from the expected distribution.
-This metric, which is the same as the chi-squared goodness-of-fit statistic provides me with the degree of manipulation in the underlying data.
+This metric, which is the same as the chi-squared goodness-of-fit statistic, represents the degree of manipulation in the underlying data.
 The second measure I use is the fraction of consumers in an assembly, in any given year, who have a reported consumption that is a multiple of ten.
-Because the consumption data would be, in expectation, continuously and smoothly distributed, a multiple of ten should not occur discontinuously more just above the RD cutoff.
+Because the consumption data would be, in expectation, smoothly distributed, a multiple of ten should not occur discontinuously more just above the RD cutoff.